khadas/khadas_docs/source/tone1/HowToUseToneInLinux.md

-title: Use Tone1 / Tone2 to Play MPD in Linux
+title: Tone with MPD In Linux
 ---

 ## System Preparation